astral-sh/ty/CONTRIBUTING.md

 Preparation for the release is automated.

+1. Install the pre-commit hooks as described above, if you haven't already.

 1. Checkout the `main` branch and run `git pull origin main --recurse-submodules --tags`.

 1. Create and checkout a new branch for the release.